How Do Braces Work?

 You should avoid hard and chewy foods that can damage braces.
 Soft foods, like soup, smoothies, eggs, oatmeal, pasta, and mashed potatoes, are good options.

-It depends on the case, but we work with all Medicaid patients and can work with you to determine the best plan for your coverage.
+It depends on the case.
+We work with all Medicaid patients and can help you determine the best plan for your coverage.

 In some cases, teeth may need to be removed to make room for braces.
-This will be determined during your consultation.
+At your initial consultation, your dentist will decide if you need any teeth removed.